 Frequently Asked Questions

 From the application period to graduation, the path to a graduate degree has many steps.
 The Graduate School staff is committed to helping students at all points along the way.
 Below are answers to many frequently asked questions.
-If you can't find what you are looking, please contact The Graduate School at 406-994-4145.
+If you can't find what you are looking for, please contact the Graduate School at 406-994-4145.

 Click on the links below to see frequently asked questions in specific areas.

-The Graduate School website is an excellent resource to help you identify a potential graduate program (See link to Graduate Degrees & Certificates Offered).
+The Graduate School website is an excellent resource to help you identify a potential graduate program (see link to Graduate Degrees & Certificates Offered).
 Once you have chosen a particular program, please look at the department website for specific information about the degree.
-If you need assistance with general guidance on degree-granting programs, contact The Graduate School Admissions Office (email@example.com or 994-4125).
+If you need assistance with general guidance on degree-granting programs, contact The Graduate School Admissions Office ([email protected] or 406-994-4125).

 Montana State University offers the following interdisciplinary degree programs: